 Think of it in terms of “non-scale victories,” like being able to walk three miles, whereas before, you couldn’t walk one.
 Or keeping up with your kids on the playground without getting winded.

 Feeling better about your food choices.
 Sleeping more soundly.
 Feeling happier with healthy life choices.
 Those all move you towards wellness.

 Instead of “trying to get to this specific goal” and loving yourself only when you are “there,” let’s work on loving ourselves right where we are.

 Let’s make healthier shifts so that one day, we won’t hesitate to post those pictures.
 Instead, we’ll feel joy in sharing those special moments because we’re doing the daily work of loving ourselves as we are in each moment.

 I get it.
 Changing your body image can take a lot of work.

 Shifting to a Body Positive or Body Acceptance mindset is a daily practice.
 We’re overcoming years of programming that told us we weren’t worthy if we didn’t fit a certain mold.

 But that’s BS.
 Because we are worthy.
 Exactly as we are.

 Friends – share those photos!
 Be brave.
 Be confident.
 Let us see you.
 Learn to love your yourself, just as you are.

 Do you need a little extra each day to remind you to use your words in a positive way?
 Then download this Body Acceptance Manifesto.
-Save it to your phone or print it out where you can see it each day!
+Print it out and put it where you can see it each day!